bortkam/JustAnotherPomodoro/README.md

  - Random **beautiful** wallpapers
  - Fullscreen button (mostly for mobile devices)
  - Responsive design - It will **Probably** work on all types of screens
- - Custom work and rest time
+ - Customizable work and rest times

 # Credits